rwaldron/tc39-notes/es8/2017-03/mar-21.md

 Should the group object be in the C or B position? [discussion ensues]

-BE: I would say D is the place to put it
+BE: I would say D is the place to put it.

 DE: I believe you.
 I'll move it back to there.